buffermet/CSP-bypass/README.md

   "&token=" + encodeURIComponent( btoa(token) );
 ```

-<sup>If you choose not to include a referer in the URL parameters, the callback server defaults to the **`Referer`** header of the request.<br>If neither a referer parameter or Referer header is present, the panic address is used.</sup>
+<sup>If you choose not to include a referer in the URL parameters, the callback server defaults to the **`Referer`** header of the request.<br>If neither a referer parameter or Referer header is present, the victim is redirected to the panic address.</sup>